Heading to Vegas for the first time? We share these Las Vegas tips and tricks so you can plan a trip with ease!

 Before Las Vegas Blvd became the hub of the Las Vegas experience, there was Fremont Street.
 A lot of our parents probably stayed in Fremont when they first started visiting Vegas and it is still a great option for a place to stay to this day.

-The benefit of staying in Fremont, over an off-strip hotel, is that there is lots of things to do in the area.
-Not only are there other hotels and casinos to check out but there are bars, restaurants and the Fremont Streeyt Experience which includes an LED show on the canopy over the street and even a zip line.
+The benefit of staying in Fremont, over an off-strip hotel, is that there are lots of things to do in the area.
+Not only are there other hotels and casinos to check out but there are bars, restaurants, and the Fremont Street Experience which includes an LED show on the canopy over the street and even a zip line.

 Where to Eat in Las Vegas